behu-kea/first-semester-java/projects/haiku-project.md

 **Document** and/or **Design** the system with UML diagrams such that another developer can easily understand the structure and behaviour of the application

 #### (Optional) Advanced

+- Add a date and timestamp to each haiku

 - A haiku **cannot** include the repetition of words or sounds
 - The first words of each haiku line are always capitalized